 - Distributed DBs such as Elasticsearch, Cassandra, Mongo which can handle a “reboot” of a single instance without losing data or affect service, can also run on spot instances.

 You can find spot instance pricing on AWS’s spot instance pricing page as well as on the spot instance advisor page.
-This will help you determine the savings you can achieve in comparison to on-demand.
+This will help you determine the savings you can achieve in comparison to EC2 pricing on demand.

 Regarding the selection of your spot instance price, there is no real benefit to bidding higher than the default, on-demand price.